farlee2121/DevEssentialsBlog/content/draft/2023-01-18-concise-notation-matters.md

 In short, syntax length impacts the kinds and sophistication of ideas.
 <!--more-->

 The sci-fi book was [Canticle for Leibowitz](https://en.wikipedia.org/wiki/A_Canticle_for_Leibowitz).
-Some characters discover an ancient document with [sum notation](https://en.wikipedia.org/wiki/Summation#Notation).
+Some scholars of a regressed humanity discover an ancient document with [sum notation](https://en.wikipedia.org/wiki/Summation#Notation).
-They marvel at the concise representation of so much information and wonder at all the ideas that hadn't even considered that might be explored.
+They marvel at the concise representation of so much information and wonder at all the ideas they hadn't even considered that could be explored.

 I've long learned that we should program *into* langauges in not *in* them.
 In other words, create your design based on your needs and figure out how the language can achieve it instead of basing your design on available language features.
 I also have long loved static language.
 Popular static languages like Java and C# have developed a reputation of lots of "ceremony" or unnecessary syntax to express an idea.
 Many have turned to dynamic languages because of this.
 This is a false dichotomy, however.
 Static languages can also have low ceremony.
 [F#](https://fsharp.org/) is a great example.